CoinVeil4065852/DiscordConnection/README.md

 * Broadcast death message + death count
 * Broadcast advancement message
 * Execute Minecraft command from Discord channel
+* Get server ip by command in Discord channel
+* Display playercount on activity status
 # How to Use
 ### Create a Discord Bot and Add it to Your Discord Server
 1. Go to https://discord.com/developers/applications